scigoli/test-postman/authentication.md

 }
 ' "https://sendsms.mailup.com/api/v2.0/sms/MYACCOUNTID/MYLISTID"
 ```
 List secret value is specific for each MailUp list.
-It does not expire.
+It does not expire but MailUp reserves its right to block a List secret in case of abuse.